HazyResearch/dd-genomics/README_2.md

 ## Getting Started: Basics

+### 1. Installing DeepDive
+See [*DeepDive main documentation*][deepdivedocs]

-### 1. Setting environment variables:
+### 2. Setting environment variables:
 In env.sh, change the variables marked as 'todo' as appropriate for intended usage.
-Then, run: `bash source env.sh` Note that env.sh must be set as executable (`chmod +x env.sh`), and must be run in the terminal session being used.
-Note: most scripts will run env.sh for you [remove this?]
+Additional notes:

+* ***Mac OSX***: Will need to either install coreutils (e.g. with Homebrew: `brew install coreutils`) or hardcode absolute path; see env.sh
+* Most scripts in GDD will call env.sh automatically, but if not, run `bash source env.sh` in the terminal session being used.
+(Note that env.sh must be set as executable, `chmod +x env.sh`)

 ## Basic Structure of GDD